Offender in Jail

 Can my friend/relative transfer to a different institution?

-A minimum of 6 to 12 month placement at an institution is required before a transfer to another institution shall be considered.
+A minimum of six (6) to twelve (12) month placement at an institution is required before a transfer to another institution shall be considered.
 Many factors affect this, such as disciplinary behavior, program involvement and population needs.

 All transfer requests must originate at the institutional level.
-The offender needs to make his/her request for transfer through their assigned caseworker.
+The offender needs to make their request for transfer through their assigned caseworker.

 There is an established chain of custody for institutions.
 Each offender has an assigned caseworker that will recommend programming and monitor classification.
 The offender is to be engaged as much as possible in the process.